DeniseOrtiz00/TE2015-Microcontroladores/laboratory/LB7/README.md

 13 | D6  | 0/1 | I/O | Databus line 6
 14 | D7  | 0/1 | I/O | Databus line 7
 </div>

-To drive the LCD display, you will communicate with an integrated circuit (HD44780) on the LCD side, which receives commands and characters from the host (PIC18F57Q43) and executes instructions such as _Clear Display_, _Return Home_, and some others.
-The list of commands that can be executed by an LCD display using the HD44780 controller are shown on page 24 of the [HD44778 datasheet](../../datasheets/HD44780U.pdf).

 The LCD can be configured to drive the data bus either in a 4-bit mode or in an 8-bit mode.
 Either mode must be selected by the user in the initialization chain of the controller.
 If a 4-bit data bus is used, the LCD will require a total of 7 data lines (3 control lines + 4 data bus lines).
 Whereas the 8-bit data bus is chosen, the LCD requires 11 lines (3 control lines + 8 data bus lines).
 The three control lines are referred to as __E__, __RS__ and __R/W__.
 In this lab we will work with the 8-bit mode only.